Visa Waiver Program and Business Aviation: Answers to Common Questions

-With VWP registration, you may bring passengers from 36 currently participating countries to the U.S. without U.S. visas.
+With VWP registration, you may bring passengers from 38 currently participating countries to the U.S. without U.S. visas.
 All non-U.S. passengers must have an ESTA (good for two years or until the applicants passport expires, whichever is sooner).
 Crew should confirm that all passengers have either U.S. visas or ESTAs.
 Always carry a copy of your VWP approval aboard your aircraft to show to Customs on arrival.
 You may land at any airport of entry (AOE) as long as Customs can process non-U.S. nationals at that location (check with your 3rd-party provider).
 The VWP covers passengers only.
 The crew will need to have visas prior to arrival.
 Crew can be designated as ‘passengers’ so long as they arrive and leave the U.S. as passengers, have filled out the ESTA, are a national of one of the approved VWP countries and are dressed in plain non-crew attire.
 Passengers who arrive in the U.S. aboard your aircraft may stay up to 90 days and are permitted to make side trips to Canada, Mexico, or adjacent islands during this period without a U.S. visa.
 For more information on adjacent islands, please reference the following the following page, section “Adjacent Islands” toward bottom of the page: https://www.immihelp.com/visa-waiver-program/.

 6. What are the countries approved to participate in the Visa Waiver Program?